Lawyers for Cosby, 79, have said throughout that their client is innocent of all accusations.

-Tamara Green, the first women to publicly accuse Cosby after Constand, filed a defamation suit alleging Cosby and his representatives defamed them while defending Cosby.
-Six more women eventually joined, Therese Serignese, Linda Traitz, Louisa Moritz, Barbara Bowman, Joan Tarshis and Angela Leslie; with the help of attorney Gloria Allred they compelled Cosby's wife, Camille Cosby, to sit for a deposition.
+Tamara Green, the next woman to publicly accuse Cosby after Constand, filed a defamation suit.
+Six more women eventually joined: Therese Serignese, Linda Traitz, Louisa Moritz, Barbara Bowman, Joan Tarshis and Angela Leslie.
+With the help of attorney Gloria Allred, they compelled Cosby's wife, Camille Cosby, to sit for a deposition.

-Cosby is facing another defamation lawsuit from Dickinson, along with a sexual harassment claim from Judy Huth, who alleges Cosby sexually assaulted her in 1974, when she was 15 years old.
+Cosby faces another defamation lawsuit from Dickinson, along with a sexual harassment claim from Judy Huth, who alleges Cosby sexually assaulted her in 1974, when she was 15.

-It was the statement Cosby made in a deposition to Constand's lawyers in his lawsuit in 2005 that led Pennsylvania prosecutors to charge Cosby in the Constand case: Cosby admitted under oath that he procured sedatives for the purpose of giving them to young women with whom he wanted to have sex.
+It was the statement Cosby made in a deposition to Constand's lawyers in his lawsuit in 2005 that led Pennsylvania prosecutors to charge him in the Constand case.
+Cosby admitted under oath that he procured sedatives for the purpose of giving them to young women with whom he wanted to have sex.

 According to the documents, lawyer Dolores Troiani asked Cosby: "When you got the Quaaludes, was it in your mind that you were going to use these Quaaludes for young women that you wanted to have sex with?"